Featured Articles ➔

 Does Moisturizer Help Shrink Pores?
 How to Choose the Best Moisturizer for Large Pores

 Large pores can affect the way you look.
 They can make your skin look haggard and aged.
 The larger the pores, the more easily they can get clogged, leading to pimples, bumps, blemishes, and blackheads.
-Thankfully, simple measures like choosing the best moisturizer for large pores can help reduce them.
-Read all there is to know about pores, how they affect your skin, and why changing your moisturizer can help control them.
+Thankfully, simple measures like choosing the best moisturizer for acne-prone skin and large pores can help reduce them.
+Read all there is to know about pores, how they affect your skin, and why choosing the best moisturizer for your skin type can help control them.

 Table of contents

 - How can large pores damage your skin?

 - What is the best moisturizer for large pores?

 - What products work best with large pores?

 Human skin has small openings that help get rid of excess oil, sebum, sweat, and dirt.
 We all have pores, and their size primarily depends on our genetics.
 Large pores can be more common in people with oily skin and can often lead to acne and blackheads.
 Pores are completely benign and are mostly located on the face, particularly on the nose and cheeks.
 An average adult has over 20,000 pores on the face.
 But it is not the number, but the size of your pores that causes a problem.

 Large pores can be caused by a number of reasons, such as: